The 10 Best Things to do in Osaka – on Your First Trip

 7. Take in the View from Abeno Harukas

-It might sound like something you’d shout in the Wizarding World of Harry Potter (see below), but this is actually the name of Osaka’s tallest building (it was the tallest, but the new Azabudai Hills Mori JP Tower in Tokyo took it’s crown at the end of 2023.
+It might sound like something you’d shout in the Wizarding World of Harry Potter (see below), but this is actually the name of Osaka’s tallest building (it was the tallest in Japan, but the new Azabudai Hills Mori JP Tower in Tokyo took its crown at the end of 2023).

 Still, the building is an impressive 300 meters high.
-The observation deck is located on the 60th floor and, as well as having floor-to-ceiling windows to test the nerves, also offers an optional extra walk up two sets of steps up a glass wall and onto a walkway on top of the building known as The Edge.
+The observation deck is located on the 60th floor and, in addition to having floor-to-ceiling windows that test the nerves, also offers an optional extra walk up two sets of steps to a glass wall and onto a walkway on top of the building known as The Edge.

 My head swims just looking at it!